Brookston Beer Bulletin

 February 12, 2022 By Jay Brooks

 Earlier today, the 22nd annual Double IPA Festival was held at the Bistro in Hayward, California, and after a virtual fest last year, this year it was back to a more typical festival, complete with people and sunshine.
 I got there early for judging again this year, and instead of being sequestered in the dark, dank basement out of the view of the beautiful Bay Area sun — which is where we usually are — we were again outside under a large tent in what was a beautiful, sunny, hot day.
-We judged Double IPAs and Triple IPAs for most of the morning and part of the afternoon, before choosing our favorites in both category.
+We judged Double IPAs and Triple IPAs for most of the morning and part of the afternoon, before choosing our favorites in both categories.

 It was hot and sunny throughout the festival this year.